I'm an adventure lover, photographer/entrepreneur that spent four years living…

 6. A Selection Of Amazing B&Bs

 Skye has some of the most extensive selections of B&Bs I’ve ever seen.
 It seems every single house you drive by is a B&B. You have plenty of great options to choose from when booking a trip to Skye.

 7. Its History Dates Back To The Mesolithic Period

 That’s right.
 Its history doesn’t just go back to the Vikings.
 We even saw cavemen dwellings in the cliffside.
 How cool is that?

-8. It’s Not That Hard To Get To
+8. It’s Not That Hard to Reach

 Granted you have to drive up the entire country of Scotland (as if that’s a bad thing), but the Skye Bridge makes it incredibly easy to get to Skye.
 We rented a car and simply drove there.

-9. The Road-Trip Is AMAZING
+9. The Road-Trip Is Amazing

 This is a road-trip you’ll never forget.
 Aside from the incredible scenery, it’s really pleasant to drive and the drivers were all so courteous.
 I also like all the helpful signs and warnings that Scotland puts on the roadside to keep you safe.